The Best Memory Foam Mattresses and Buying Advice

-We recommend this to back and stomach sleepers; side sleepers will likely need something thicker, with more than 1” of memory foam.
-We could, however, see this as an adequate guest bed for all sleeping positions, and a wonderfully durable addition to kids’ rooms, as well.
+We recommend this for back and stomach sleepers; side sleepers will likely need something thicker, with more than 1 inch of memory foam.
+We could, however, see this as an adequate guest bed for all sleeping positions and wonderfully durable addition to kids’ rooms, as well.

-Casper, once a humble but impressive start-up, has now grown into one of the most popular online brands available.
-They receive consistently positive reviews for their adaptive mattresses, which are designed to suit as many sleeping positions as possible, and feature open-cell foam for improved breathability over other models.
+Once a humble but impressive start-up, Casper has now grown into one of the most popular online brands available.
+They receive consistently positive reviews for their adaptive mattresses, designed to suit as many sleeping positions as possible and feature open-cell foam for improved breathability over other models.

-With a medium firmness to suit all sleeping positions and weights, this model from Casper seems to live up to the company’s goal of creating “one perfect mattress” with just the right amount of give and support.
+With a medium firmness to suit all sleeping positions and weights, this model from Casper seems to live up to the company’s goal of creating “one perfect mattress” with just the right amount of giving and support.
 Other than its price (which is still very affordable for a memory foam mattress of this caliber), we think this is worth considering for all buyers.

-Synwell Sleep’s 10” memory foam mattress features a gel infusion and aerated design to keep you cooler than solid foam beds, and even comes with a removable cover for easy cleaning.
-Best of all, it’s incredibly affordable, making it ideal for people on tight budgets, or those looking to outfit a guest room or vacation house.
+Sunwell Sleep’s 10″ memory foam mattress features a gel infusion and aerated design to keep you cooler than solid foam beds, and it even comes with a removable cover for easy cleaning.
+Best of all, it’s incredibly affordable, making it ideal for people on tight budgets or those looking to outfit a guest room or vacation house.

-We recommend this to back and stomach sleepers, or heavier BMIs; side sleepers and lightweight individuals might find it a little too firm, but it does have the proper layering to provide adequate pressure relief and support for most people.
-Its low price is probably the best selling point, since high cost is the main reason shoppers don’t consider memory foam models in the first place.
+We recommend this to back and stomach sleepers or heavier BMIs; side sleepers and lightweight individuals might find it a little too firm, but it does have the proper layering to provide adequate pressure relief and support for most people.
+Its low price is probably the best selling point since the high cost is the main reason shoppers don’t consider memory foam models in the first place.

 Leesa claims their mattress is “universal,” one that can adapt to any weight and sleeping position.
 It has memory foam and utilizes a patented blend called Avena foam, which has superior ventilation and high durability similar to latex.